MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions-in-m365.md

     )
     ```

+1. Open your app in Teams Toolkit.

-1. Open `env/.env.local.user` file, uncomment and set the values of below config with the Azure SQL Database you created:
+1. The file `env/.env.local.user` contains the config values for the Azure SQL Database you created.
+Open the file and update the values as follows:

     ```sql
     SECRET_SQL_ENDPOINT=